Documents lightning guide

 - decorative images and repeated headers and footers.

-Word: File > Info > Inspect document (note that your scan should find ‘document properties’—you will have inserted these when populating metadata).
+Word: File > Info > Check for Issues > Inspect document (note that your scan should find ‘document properties’—you will have inserted these when populating metadata).

 Adobe Acrobat Pro: Tools > Protection > Hidden information > Sanitise document